-A third much less common backup option is to use a program such as Norton Ghost or other operating-system level tools to create a backup image of an entire hard disk partition.
+A third much less common backup option is to use a disk imager program or other operating-system level tools to create a backup image of an entire hard disk partition.
 If you use this technique, it is highly recommended that you make additional backups with the Journyx backupdb utility and/or the RDBMS native recovery tools.